7337-Yashraj/DesignBeku.Document/pages/Solutionism and Problem Solving.md

 		- What does the interface mean?
 		- The idea of it being the first step of interaction between the systems of the state and the individual
 - Oppression vs Marginalization
+- Solutionism how it exists --
+	- Design thinking with it's shrouds of majestic identity